gauravydav/Scheduling-system/README.md

    - Role-based access (Admin only).

 2. **Scheduling**
-   - Admin can create, update, and delete schedules for employees.
+   - Admin can create schedules for employees.
    - Schedules include a date, time, and a 200-character comment.
    - Notifications are sent to employees and the admin.